coreysabia/Universal-Turing-Machine/README.md

 ## Local Development

+### If you do not already have a python enviroment installed, start here.
+1. Start by installing `Python 3.7`
+2. Run `

 1. Start by building pipenv files off of `requirements.txt` by running `pipenv update`.
 2.

 ### Meet the Team
 <div>